-The ENEP-China ERC project brings together scholars and engineers from a wide array of disciplines (history, computing, lingusitics/NLP, data science) and from various institutions and research centers.
+The ENP-China ERC project brings together scholars and engineers from a wide array of disciplines (history, computing, lingusitics/NLP, data science) and from various institutions and research centers.
 One for the ambitions of the project was to form an international and transdisciplinary research team to tackle the challenging issues at the core of the project.

 Robert Bickers, Bristol University, Department of history, historian